islamcode633/Load-Testing-Automation/README.md

 Installation, update, checking of installed packages, log collection, load tests, output of available devices to the terminal, etc. paramtest.sh for testing parameterization in script.sh, you can imagine that this is a unit test.
 Everything works in Ubuntu 22.04,
-  - sudo bash script.sh is launched
+  - sudo bash script.sh is launched.
 The load is set by default or you can choose it yourself via script.sh -h built-in documentation on working with the script.